AgomohC/store-backend/readme.md

                "category": "sample product category",
                "image": "sample product image"
             },
-            "quantity": "number of sample products in the cart", "_id": "sample _id",
+            "quantity": "number of sample products in the cart +" 1, "_id": "sample _id",
             "created_at": "time sample product was added to cart" }